GRVYDEV/Project-Lightspeed/docker_README.md

 Install docker and docker-compose (https://docs.docker.com/compose/install/)

 # Using the docker containers
 Standing at the root folder and run ``docker-compose up`` will start and build the containers.
-The ingest will give some warnings when run, could probably be suppressed somehow.
+The ingest will give some warnings when run, could probably be suppressed in rust config.

 ## Development
-Use ``docker-compose up --build`` ensures the containers are checked for changes and rebuilt if needed.
+Use ``docker-compose up --build`` ensures the containers are checked for changes and rebuilt if needed when run.
+Otherwise you might see it using a cached version.

 ## run as daemon/detached
 use ``docker-compose up -d`` to start it detached.